Derek-Ashmore/feature-flag-rules-openspec/openspec/changes/initialize-project-setup/design.md

 - esbuild: Faster but adds dependency, not needed initially
 - SWC: Fast but adds dependency, tsc is sufficient

-### Decision: Use pnpm as Package Manager
+### Decision: Use npm as Package Manager
 **Rationale:**
-- Faster than npm
+- Standard Node.js package manager (no additional setup required)
-- Better disk space efficiency
+- Widely adopted and well-supported
-- Stricter dependency resolution
+- Native GitHub Actions caching support
-- Growing adoption in TypeScript projects
+- Sufficient for project needs

 **Alternatives considered:**
-- npm: Standard but slower
+- pnpm: Faster and more efficient, but requires lock file management
-- yarn: Similar to pnpm but pnpm has better performance
+- yarn: Similar to npm but npm is more standard

 ### Decision: GitHub Actions for CI/CD
 **Rationale:**